Mera and Island Peak Climbing - 26 Days

 • Climb upstream with Hinku Khola through the glaciated Hinku Valley.

-• Witness the remote, pristine glaciated valley of Hinku.
+• Witness the remote, pristine, glaciated valley of Hinku.
 It remains popular for the endangered species of Snow Leopard.

 • Climb the local Kyeshar Peak to access Khare or Mera Base Camp.